Head to Head: Do paper materials or technology benefit students more?

 Although the use of computers can introduce added distractions like online games and internet browsing, these problems are effectively mitigated by placing restrictions on internet usage.
 Atlanta Public Schools blocks access to gaming websites, social media and YouTube.
 Additionally, teachers are provided with the tool Securely, an internet filter that monitors and restricts the tabs students access.
 By continuing to maintain and adapt these restrictions, APS can eliminate the distractions that come with learning online.The goal of high school is to prepare students for the real world, and the real world is becoming increasingly digitized.
 Those graduating with the ability to effectively navigate in an online environment have a distinct advantage over those who have spent their entire four years reading out of a textbook.
 Thus if students are to be well-prepared for life post-high school, then digital learning is a must.

-Liam is a Sophomore and this is his second year writing for the Southerner.
-Outside the paper, he plays on the varsity tennis team and competes for the...
+Liam is a Junior in his third year writing for the Southerner.
+Outside the paper, he plays for the Midtown tennis team and is a member of the G3 Robotics...